jnunemaker/resilient/README.md

 Some tools to aid in resiliency in Ruby.
 For now, just a circuit breaker (~~stolen from~~ based on [hystrix](https://github.com/netflix/hystrix)).
 Soon much more...

 Nothing asynchronous or thread safe yet either, but open to it and would like to see more around it in the future.
+See more here: [jnunemaker/resilient#18](https://github.com/jnunemaker/resilient/issues/18).

 ## Installation